-Figure 69: Audio Paging Bus Wiring
+Figure 69 Audio Paging Bus Wiring

-QMP-5101NV Vertical Paging Control Module
+26.0 QMP-5101NV Vertical Paging Control Module

-The QMP-5101NV Paging Module fits into the BBX-FXMNS Enclosure.
+The QMP-5101NV Paging Module is a vertical paging unit which fits into the new BBX-FXMNS Enclosure.
 It mounts on the inside chassis (part of the BBX-FXMNS).
-Connections and terminal wiring are the same as the QMP-5101N, wire as shown in the following instructions.
+Connections and terminal wiring are the same as for the QMP-5101N.
+Refer to Figure 72 for wiring instructions for both the QMP-5101NV and QMP-5101N paging control modules.